If you are searching for the best places to sleep in your car in LA, you are not alone.

 In this article, we will go through the most important things, including where to park, what to bring, how it works, safety concerns, legal issues, and more.

-Before scrolling down this list of places where you can sleep in your car in Los Angeles, California, we think you might be interested in these suggestions by our team at Wandering California: Where can you sleep in your car in Austin, Texas?, Where Can You Sleep in Your Car in Phoenix Arizona?, and Where Can You Sleep in Your Car in San Diego?
+Before scrolling down this list of places where you can sleep in your car in Los Angeles, California, we think you might be interested in these suggestions by our team at Wandering California: Where Can You Sleep in Your Car in Los Angeles County, Where Can You Sleep in Your Car in Orange Countyand Where Can You Sleep in Your Car in San Diego?

 Why Sleep in a Car?